tbrodbeck/kicktipp-bot-serverless/README.md

 ### NTFY

 Set up your [ntfy](https://github.com/binwiederhier/ntfy?tab=readme-ov-file) server and set the ENV Variables `NTFY_URL`, `NTFY_USERNAME` and `NTFY_PASSWORD` to the values of your server.
 Create the topic `kicktipp-bot` and subscribe to it.
 Then you will receive a notification when the script tips for a match.

+## Credits
+Thank you to [Anton Engelhadt](https://github.com/antonengelhardt) for his [kicktipp-bot](https://github.com/antonengelhardt/kicktipp-bot) which inspired me to write this script.